oracle-livelabs/security/database/redacting-restcalls-with-ords/use-redaction-anonymize-restcalls/use-redaction-anonymize-restcalls.md

 ## Introduction

-In this lab, we will demonstrate an application of Oracle Data Redaction using REST Get Calls to view Employee table data both before and after applying a redaction policy.
+In this lab, we will demonstrate an application of Oracle Data Redaction using REST Get Calls to view Employee table data before and after applying a redaction policy.

 ### Objectives